playfulprogramming/playfulprogramming/content/blog/building-original-projects/index.md

 > When to use: You feel that you're missing something, or can't understand how to use a technology for desired effect, it's likely your knowledge is has shaky foundations.

 ## Seek the help of tech communities
-If you've entered some communities, introduce yourself and try leveraging their help in a respectful manner for new perspectives into your issue!
-Find the relevant channel or subforum of your community, and then communicate your problem clearly, providing relevant context, errors, and code samples.
+If you've entered some communities, introduce yourself and try leveraging their help in a respectful manner for new perspectives into your issue.
+Find the relevant channel or subforum of your community, and then [ask good questions](https://unicorn-utterances.com/posts/how-to-ask-good-questions), providing relevant context, errors, and code samples.
 Sometimes the mere act of explaining your problem to others will grant new insight on how to solve it.

 Please be polite towards others when asking for help.
 Programming-related problems can be frustrating and at times emotional, but if people are offering to help you out of kindness, be mindful of your reaction to their advice.

 > When to use: You've tried to solve your problem other ways to no avail, or else when you've sunk lots of time into a problem and still see no path towards a working solution.

 ## Experiment
 Experimenting with your code will yield fresh perspectives on the problems you face.
 Try setting up an environment where you can freely alter your implementation.

 If you're using git, you can create a new branch with `git checkout -b branch-name` and make changes to your code with no consequences.
 Create several differing branches to try different ways to implement the same feature, and pick the best possible route.

 Comment out code, or try a different library.
 Seek new dev tools or algorithms.
 Look at other people's code.
 Sometimes you just need to play and tinker until you've broken new ground.

 > When to use: You want to generate new approaches to solving a problem.

 ## Build out a miniature project
 One tactic I find helpful, especially when adopting new technologies or methods, is to spin up a smaller, simple environment to experiment in with zero pressure.
 You can use one of the many online development environments or scaffold a quick local repo.

-Either way, you just want to quickly try out a new technology or implementation in a contained environment, grapple with it and gain a better understanding.
+Either way, the idea here is to get your hands dirty with a new technology or code solution in a safe, contained environment.
+Play around and quickly gain a better understanding by adjusting factors and constraints.
 The benefit of this approach is that you can quickly hit a lightbulb moment of clarity on how to do something without it getting tangled in the rest of your main projects mess.
 When the time comes to integrate it into your project, you will already have hands on experience.

 > When to use: You want to test out some code and understand it without interference from the rest of your program.